-The growth in marketing specifically to mobile devices has grown spectacularly over the past few years.
+The growth in mobile marketing (more often than not referring to phones rather than tablets) has grown spectacularly over the past few years.
 And why on earth not?
 It’s clearly where all the action seems to be.

 We’re increasingly using phones and tablets in preference to desktop computers – and even laptops – to read our mail and access the internet.
 And that’s before we even look at mobile-specific vehicles such as apps, social channels like Instagram or SnapChat, or the current darling of the mobile marketing world: text messaging, either via SMS or using something like WhatsApp or Facebook Messenger.